Skip to content

 export { count, double, inc, state };

-✅ Correct usage: Using APIs inside top-level functions:
+✅ Correct usage: Using them within top-level functions:

 ts